How To Apply For Malaysia's Digital Nomad Visa Which Is A Godsend For Remote Workers

 Who is eligible for Malaysia’s digital nomad visa?

-Digital freelancers, remote workers and independent contractors working in software development, UX, UI, cybersecurity, blockchain, AI, machine learning, digital marketing, digital content developers and/or creators can apply for the pass as long as they have an income of at least USD 24,000 (INR 19,70,230 approx.) per year.
+Digital freelancers, remote workers and independent contractors working in software development, UX, UI, cybersecurity, blockchain, AI, machine learning, digital marketing, digital content developers and/or creators can apply for the pass as long as they have an income of at least USD 24,000 (HKD 188,250 approx.) per year.

 Documents required by digital freelancers while applying for the visa: